Who can be Principal Investigator?

-Before accepting an award on behalf of the University, the Grants & Contracts Specialist who worked on the proposal submission will, in most cases, review all terms and conditions and process.
-The Grants & Contracts Specialist may work with the GCA Contracts team to negotiate award agreements.
+Before accepting an award on behalf of the University, the Grants & Contracts Specialist who worked on the proposal submission will work with the Research Commercial Agreements team to negotiate award agreements.

-These items are checked during the review of an award and must be complete before being routed for a Project ID set up:
+These items are checked during the review of an award and must be complete before Project ID setup:

 - A current Financial Conflict of Interest on file with UNT Research Integrity and Compliance

-- Human and/or Animal Subjects Approvals with IRB/IACUC/Biosafety (if applicable)
+- Human and/or laboratory subjects Approvals with IRB/IACUC/Biosafety (if applicable)

 - Proposal on File